ClinConnect ClinConnect Logo

 Eligibility criteria

-• Inclusion criteria for patient participants:
+• Inclusion criteria for religious leaders:

-• Age ≥ 18 years of age
+• Age ≥ 18 years of age;

-• Being able to read and respond to questions in English or Mandarin
+• Being able to read and respond to questions in English or Mandarin;

-• Inclusion criteria for identified family caregivers:
+• Inclusion criteria for Chinese Americans living in Chicago:

-• Age ≥ 18 years
+• Age ≥ 18 years of age;

 About University Of Illinois At Chicago